Monument of Christopher Columbus, Barcelona, Spain

-A military parade is a key part of the celebrations each year.
+A military parade in Madrid is a key part of the celebrations each year.
 The Presidente del Gobierno (Prime Minister) has a special role in the ceremony, only second to the King.
 Then a wide array of authorities, from foreign diplomats deployed in Spain to members of the Autonomous governments, are invited to attend the parade.

 Apart from the huge parade in the Madrid, there are plenty of other celebrations that take place throughout the rest of the country.

 In the Autonomous Community of Aragon, this date also commemorates Our Lady of the Pillar (their patroness).
 It is also observed by the Civil Guard.